writethedocs/www/docs/conf/eu/2015/news/eu-early-tickets-videos-cfp.md

 We're happy to announce that the videos from last year's Write the Docs Europe are live!
 We compiled the videos into a [playlist on our YouTube channel](https://www.youtube.com/playlist?list=PLZAeFn6dfHpnHBLE4qEUwg1LjhDZEvC2A), and we thank all our speakers from last year for your inspiring talks!

-## Call for Proposals Reminder

-If you haven't submitted your proposal yet, you still have until the [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) ends **Tomorrow, June 15th Midnight CET**.

-Our community is full of amazing people, and we'd love to have you come and share your experiences with us.
-We will be announcing the conference program on **July 1st, 2015**.

 ## Conclusion